kkalouli/RQueT/README.md

 ## Contact
-For any questions or comments, please write to aikaterini-lida.kalouli AT uni-konstanz DOT de
+For any questions or comments, please write to kalouli AT cis DOT lmu DOT de